stonepros/stone/doc/stonefs/mds-journaling.rst

 Journal Events
 --------------

-Apart from journaling file system metadata updates, CephFS journals various other events such as client session info and directory import/export state to name a few.
-These events are used by the metadata sever to reestablish correct state as required, e.g., Ceph MDS tries to reconnect clients on restart when journal events get replayed and a specific event type in the journal specifies that a client entity type has a session with the MDS before it was restarted.
+Apart from journaling file system metadata updates, StoneFS journals various other events such as client session info and directory import/export state to name a few.
+These events are used by the metadata sever to reestablish correct state as required, e.g., Stone MDS tries to reconnect clients on restart when journal events get replayed and a specific event type in the journal specifies that a client entity type has a session with the MDS before it was restarted.

-To examine the list of such events recorded in the journal, CephFS provides a command line utility `cephfs-journal-tool` which can be used as follows:
+To examine the list of such events recorded in the journal, StoneFS provides a command line utility `cephfs-journal-tool` which can be used as follows:

 ::

    cephfs-journal-tool --rank=<fs>:<rank> event get list

-`cephfs-journal-tool` is also used to discover and repair a damaged Ceph File System.
+`cephfs-journal-tool` is also used to discover and repair a damaged Stone File System.
 (See :doc:`/cephfs/cephfs-journal-tool` for more details)

 Journal Event Types